openedx/edx-documentation/en_us/install_operations/source/configuration/add_coursetalk_widget.rst

     You can use any text that you want as your platform key.
 EdX recommends that you use your domain name, or part of your domain name.

 #.
-In the LMS, open the **Home** page for any of your Open edX courses, and
-   verify that the CourseTalk widget appears at the bottom of the page.
+In the LMS, open the **Course** page for any of your Open edX courses.
+Verify that the **Reviews** link in the sidebar opens the CourseTalk widget.
 #.
 Sign out of your instance of Open edX and view the About page for any
    course.
 #.
 In the right pane, verify that the CourseTalk widget appears below the